Tyra-hans/Ave-Cesare/README.md

 #### Built by **Tyra Hans**
 ## Nature
 Ave cesare -Italian for 'Hail ceaser' is an italian pizzeria that offers a pallet with an array of options.
-From hoices in toppings,crusts and sizes as well otions in delivey services.
+From choices in toppings,crusts and sizes as well options in delivey services.
 ## Setup
 * Clone this repo to your desktop
 * run this in your terminal "git remove set-url" if you wish to have it into your repository